 - Defaults

 - LLDP

 - DHCP option tag 156

 - Configuration files that reside on the server.
-The precedence order for these files is described in Processing Order for Configuration Files.
+The precedence order for these files is described in Processing Order for Configuration Files on page 129.

 - · Configuration settings from the voice switch

 Specifying Configuration Parameters on a Phone